-The Board of Directors has fixed March 11, 2004, as the record date for the determination of the shareholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed March 18, 2005, as the record date for the determination of the shareholders entitled to notice of and to vote at the Annual Meeting.
 Accordingly, only holders of record of shares of Common Stock at the close of business on such date will be entitled to notice of and to vote at the Annual Meeting, with each such share entitling its owner to one vote on all matters properly presented at the Annual Meeting.
-On the record date, there were approximately 16,110 beneficial holders of the 36,093,235 shares of Common Stock then outstanding.
+On the record date, there were approximately 17,986 beneficial holders of the 44,144,462 shares of Common Stock then outstanding.
 The presence, in person or by proxy, of a majority of the total number of outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum at the Annual Meeting.

 If the enclosed form of proxy is properly executed and returned in time to be voted at the Annual Meeting, the shares represented thereby will be voted in accordance with the instructions marked therein.
-EXECUTED BUT UNMARKED PROXIES WILL BE VOTED (i) FOR THE ELECTION OF THE DIRECTORS NAMED IN THE PROXY AND (ii) FOR RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2004.
+EXECUTED BUT UNMARKED PROXIES WILL BE VOTED (i) FOR THE ELECTION OF THE DIRECTORS NAMED IN THE PROXY AND (ii) FOR RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2005.
 The Board of Directors does not know of any matters other than those described in the Notice of Annual Meeting that are to come before the Annual Meeting.
-If any other matters are properly brought before the Annual Meeting, the persons named in the proxy will vote the shares represented by such proxy upon such matters as determined by a majority of the Board of Directors.
+If any other matters are properly brought before the Annual Meeting, the persons named in the proxy will vote the shares represented by such proxy in their discretion upon such matters.

 The presence of a shareholder at the Annual Meeting will not automatically revoke such shareholder's proxy.
 A shareholder may, however, revoke a proxy at any time prior to its exercise by (i) filing a written notice of revocation with, (ii) delivering a duly executed proxy bearing a later date to, Assistant Secretary, AVI BioPharma, Inc., One S.W.
 Columbia Street, Suite 1105, Portland, Oregon 97258, or (iii) attending the Annual Meeting and voting in person.
-In order to be effective, all revocations or later-filed proxies must be delivered to the Company at the address listed above not later than May 4, 2004, 5:00 p.m. local time.
+In order to be effective, all revocations or later-filed proxies must be delivered to the Company at the address listed above not later than May 17, 2005, 5:00 p.m. local time.
 All valid, unrevoked proxies will be voted at the Annual Meeting.